-We identified a total of six studies evaluating mood outcomes, including anxiety and depression: two good quality^{10,20} and four fair quality^{11,17,23,24} RCTs.
-Of these six studies, four^{10,20,23,24} found statistically significant results in favor of the intervention, though not all studies evaluated both outcomes.
+We identified a total of six studies evaluating mood outcomes, including anxiety and depression: two good quality^{10,21} and four fair quality^{11,18,24,25} RCTs.
+Of these six studies, four^{10,21,24,25} found statistically significant results in favor of the intervention, though not all studies evaluated both outcomes.

-Only two^{10,20} of the five studies evaluating depression showed statistically-significant improvements from palliative care interventions.
+Only two^{10,21} of the five studies evaluating depression showed statistically significant improvements from palliative care interventions.
 Both Bakitas trials^{10,11} evaluated depression on the CES-D measurement tool but only one10 had a statistically significant finding in favor of the intervention based on a mixed model analyses for repeated measures (TE= -1.8, p=0.02).
 A longer duration of follow-up in the earlier study (13 months vs. three months in the 2015 study) may have influenced this outcome.
-However, in the Temel RCT,20 statistically significant findings were in favor of an early palliative care intervention based on the proportion of patients with elevated depression scores on the HADS-D (16% vs. 38% for usual care, p=0.01) and with symptoms of major depression on the PHQ-9 (4% vs. 17% for usual care, p=0.04) after only three months of follow-up.
+However, in the Temel RCT,21 statistically significant findings were in favor of an early palliative care intervention based on the proportion of patients with elevated depression scores on the HADS-D (16% vs. 38% for usual care, p=0.01) and with symptoms of major depression on the PHQ-9 (4% vs. 17% for usual care, p=0.04) after only three months of follow-up.

-For studies evaluating anxiety, only two^{23,24} out of four studies found statistically significant between-group differences in favor of the intervention.
-The Rummans RCT24 found a statistically significant difference on the POMS tension/anxiety subscale in the intervention group after one month (p=0.042), but the authors did not report the mean scores associated with this outcome.
-Rabow et al.23 reported that anxiety was reduced in the intervention group but increased for those receiving usual care between six and 12 months of follow-up in an analysis controlling for anxiety at baseline and adjusting for group X time interaction (-1.5 vs. +0.4 for control, p=0.05).
+For studies evaluating anxiety, only two^{24,25} out of four studies found statistically significant between-group differences in favor of the intervention.
+The Rummans RCT25 found a statistically significant difference on the POMS tension/anxiety subscale in the intervention group after one month (p=0.042), but the authors did not report the mean scores associated with this outcome.
+Rabow et al.24 reported that anxiety was reduced in the intervention group but increased for those receiving usual care between six and 12 months of follow-up in an analysis controlling for anxiety at baseline and adjusting for group-by-time interaction (-1.5 vs. +0.4 for control, p=0.05).

 No clear relationship emerged based on the three factors we identified as potentially influencing outcomes.
-Three^{10,20,24} of the four studies conducted in cancer patients indicated relative benefit of the intervention on mood outcomes, while one23 of the two studies with mixed populations favored the intervention.
+Three^{10,21,25} of the four studies conducted in cancer patients indicated relative benefit of the intervention on mood outcomes, while one24 of the two studies with mixed populations favored the intervention.

-Of the six studies evaluating mood outcomes, three RCTs^{10,11,20} evaluated early palliative care and two RCTs^{10,20} found significant differences in favor of an early palliative care intervention.
-Similarly, two of the three studies not described as early reported statistically significant differences in favor of the intervention. ^{23,24}
+Of the six studies evaluating mood outcomes, three RCTs^{10,11,21} evaluated early palliative care and two RCTs^{10,21} found significant differences in favor of an early palliative care intervention.
+Similarly, two of the three studies not described as early reported statistically significant differences in favor of the intervention.^{24,25}

 Four of the six studies were considered specialist palliative care.
-Two of them found significant differences in favor of the intervention, ^{10,20}, while both studies considered to be generalist care showed benefits effects of the intervention. ^{23,24} However, it is difficult to extrapolate any meaning from these findings due to the limited number of studies.
+Two of them found significant differences in favor of the intervention^{10,21}, while both studies considered to be generalist care showed beneficial effects of the intervention.^{24,25} However, it is difficult to extrapolate any meaning from these findings due to the limited number of studies.